Street View: 50

 The Crace family were famous interior decorators, and although the job description ‘Painter to the King’ in the Tallis index may lead you to think that all they did was either paint the woodwork in the King’s palaces or paint his portrait, you would be doing them an injustice.
 They were far more than just painters.
 The Oxford Dictionary of Biography has an entry for the whole Crace family in addition to separate entries for Frederick, John Gregory and John Dibblee.
 Most of the information used in this post comes from that source, but as they do not show any of the actual decorations the Craces were responsible for, I will add some examples of their work.
 The family name, by the way, is sometimes rendered as ‘Grace’, as it is in Tallis’s Index to Street View 50, but in all official documents, it is given as ‘Crace’.

 But first two pictures of 14 Wigmore Street (renumbered to 38 in 1868 or 1869), a property the Craces used from 1827 to 1899.
 The first illustration is a 1852 drawing by T.H.
 Shepherd showing 13-15 Wigmore Street.
 Davies, the coach maker occupies number 15, and Hetley, glass shade manufacturer, number 13.
 Davies was already there when Tallis produced his Street Views and we will encounter him in a forthcoming post, but Hetley was not there yet.
 Tallis has Humprey Hopper, a sculptor, and Neville Daniell, a dentist, jointly occupying number 13.
-Henry Hetley was the brother of James Hetley of Soho Square who was listed by Tallis and will be given his own blog post sometime in the future.
+Henry Hetley was the brother of James Hetley of Soho Square who was listed by Tallis and they have been given their own blog post (see here).

 The second picture shows the same houses as the previous illustration, but also some more on the right-hand side, among them number 12 completely covered in scaffolding.
 The drawing was depicted in Edward Walford’s Old and New London (vol. IV, p.
 438) and alleged that it is Wigmore Street around the year 1820, but that cannot be true.
 As number 13 shows Hetley’s name, it must have been later than Tallis (± 1839).
 I will get back to the date of the picture in the post on number 12, but for this post it is enough to see that the Craces had the entrance to their business on the right in what seems to be a small alleyway or porch.